 Historically, the special relationship between South Africa and Ireland goes beyond trading partners because of the Irish missionaries that came to South Africa before the mid 1800s.
 Many of the missionaries stayed at the Cape.
 They were of course, Catholic missionaries since Protestantism didn’t exist yet at that time.

 By the 1900s, the trading and bilateral relations between the 2 countries began to grow but were abruptly stopped by the start of the Apartheid.
-Even before 1960, Ireland was vocal about their opposition to white supremacy in South Africa ad only resumed bilateral relations after the end of the Apartheid.
+Even before 1960, Ireland was vocal about their opposition to white supremacy in South Africa and only resumed bilateral relations after the end of the Apartheid.
 Today bilateral relations have resulted in embassies being set up in both countries and trade amounts to over 500 million Euros a year.
+In other words, don’t be surprised if that product you buy from www.uPrice.co.za has its roots in Ireland.

 Ireland is also providing aid to South Africa through their Irish Aid-SA program which began in 1994.
 Another fund was created and managed by the Nial Mellon Township Trust whose sole function is to improve the lives of the people living in townships by building homes.
 From 2002 up to last year, the trust was able to build 15,000 houses.